karatelabs/karate/karate-robot/README.md

 ```

 This may result in a few large JAR files getting downloaded by default because of the [`javacpp-presets`](https://github.com/bytedeco/javacpp-presets) dependency.
 But you can narrow down to what is sufficient for your OS by [following these instructions](https://github.com/bytedeco/javacpp-presets/wiki/Reducing-the-Number-of-Dependencies).

+## jbang
+This is an interesting option to create scripts using the underlying Java API directly and even make them local executables.
+Refer to the [main documentation](https://github.com/intuit/karate#java-api) for more.

+Note that starting an instance of the Windows Robot using Java is easy, just call the static `start(Map)` method on [`WinRobot`](src/main/java/com/intuit/karate/robot/win/WinRobot.java).

 ## Debugging
 This is one of the highlights of Karate's capabilities.
 You can see a video of it in action [here](https://twitter.com/ptrthomas/status/1261183808985948160).